 Welcome to the third chapter of ‘A Complete Data Visualization Course‘ on Infographic visualization.

 An infographic visualization or simply an infographic is a type of visualization that focuses on conveying some information through visual aid.
-Such visualizations can play a major role in analytics, awareness, factoids, etc.
+Such visualizations play a major role in assisting analytics, awareness, factoids, etc.

 Industrial Use Cases of Infographic Visualizations

 Three of the most important use cases for automotive visualizations are as follows:

 - Reporting – Businesses use infographics to report their progress, obstacles, etc. to executives, stakeholders and even clients.

 - Marketing – Infographics are a great marketing tool and many industries use it to get an edge to their competitors.

 - Educating – The general population can be educated about many things through the means of well-made infographics.
 Various organizations have made infographics about right eating habits, global warming, etc. to educate their audience about such things.

 Getting started with Infographics may be quite overwhelming for someone who has never worked with tools like Photoshop.
 So, to make the process easier and almost as good as photoshop, we suggest using Canva to make your Infographics.

 Canva is democratizing design by allowing non-professional and professionals to get started with design in no time.